PipesAndFiltersProject/ProcessorNode/README.md

 Configuration file for a Node should include at least these *key-value* pairs, separated by tab character:

-* the name of the Node,
+* `name` -- the name of the Node,
-* the input port used by the node for reading incoming packages (optional, can be left out or "null"),
+* `input` -- the input port used by the node for reading incoming packages (optional, can be left out or "null"),
-* the output IP address of the next Node to send packages to, including the port (no host names, just numeric IP addresses),
+* `output` -- the output IP address of the next Node to send packages to, including the port (no host names, just numeric IP addresses),
-* the optional input data file a Node can read to handle data in batches.
+* `filein` -- the optional input data file a Node can read to handle data in batches.
 Data file format is tsv, but the contents is application specific,
-* the optional output data file a Node can write data to.
+* `fileout` -- the optional output data file a Node can write data to.
 No special formatting requirements exist.

 If the application wants to use the ProcessorNode remote configuration features, configuration file should additionally include:

-* A port listening for configuration request messages (UDP broadcast messages) from a remote Configurator app
+* `config-in` -- A port listening for configuration read request messages (UDP broadcast messages) from a remote Configurator app
     * this port should be the same for all Nodes in the installation, since Configurator app does not have information on which machines Nodes are installed and which and ports Nodes are listening to.
-So a same port number should be configured for all Nodes
+So a same port number should be configured for all Nodes.
-* If the Node does not have an output to the Next node, which can also be used to send responses to configuration requests, a configuration output should be created.
+* `config-out` with value "yes" -- if the Node does not have an output to the Next node, which can also be used to send responses to configuration requests, a configuration output should be created.

 Additionally, configuration file may include application specific configuration items, as seen in the DirWatcher example app (discussed below).